TeamDeltaHacks/WildfiresAI/README.md

 ## About

 ![Screen Shot 2021-06-26 at 7 49 40 PM](https://user-images.githubusercontent.com/56781484/123531219-a6c1a580-d6b7-11eb-984c-4d4d00a09088.png)

+Unlike other natural disasters such as hurricanes and floods, wildfires are not constrained to a certain time period during the year, making them unpredictable and unfortunately harder to combat.
+This is largely because 80% of wildfires are created by human error, such as through unattended campfires and discarded cigarettes.
+Because of the vast expanse of most forests, firefighters are often unaware of wildfires in their early stages.
+Due to the lack of fire department personnel, the demand for automated software to prevent wildfires from fatally progressing is increasing.
+While there are many existing applications that alert civilians about the presence of a wildfire, most lack the ability to provide assistance to governmental authorities in charge of wildfire management.

 ## Hosted Website
 You can view the hosted version of our website here: [wildfires.ml](https://wildfires.ml/).
 Please note that some functions may not be fully operational due to memory allocation and storage issues.